GravityInfinite/GravityEngine-Unity-Demo/README.md

-# GravityEngine SDK Demo for iOS
+# GravityEngine SDK Demo for Unity
 ![output](GravityEngine-logo.png)

-This is the [GravityEngine](https://www.gravity-engine.com/)™ SDK Demo for iOS.
+This is the [GravityEngine](https://www.gravity-engine.com/)™ SDK Demo for Unity.
 Documentation is available on our [help center](https://help.gravity-engine.com/).